 Look for games that emphasize purposeful interaction: conversations that serve the investigation rather than constant socializing.
 This structure allows introverts to participate meaningfully without the mental drain of spontaneous character development.

-Here's the honest truth: games requiring constant character interaction and spontaneous dialogue can overwhelm introverts—not because they lack creativity or social skills, but because rapid-fire improvisation drains mental energy.
+Games requiring constant character interaction and spontaneous dialogue can overwhelm introverts—not because they lack creativity or social skills, but because rapid-fire improvisation drains mental energy.
 Introverts process information internally before responding, making continuous performance stressful rather than enjoyable.

 For introvert-heavy groups, choose games emphasizing investigation, logic, and structured interaction.
 See Common Murder Mystery Game Problems and Solutions for strategies on reducing performance pressure in any format.